Yash-150299/WebShop_Project/README.md

-# DemoWebShop.com Testing Project
+# WebShop Testing Project

 ### Project Overview

 This project is aimed at testing various functionalities of a web store using Selenium and TestNG.
-The web store under test is [DemoWebShop](https://demowebshop.tricentis.com/).

 ## User Stories Covered

 **User Registration (US 201):** This user story involves the ability for users to register on the web store platform.
 Registration enables users to create an account, which grants them access to features like shopping, order tracking, and personalized recommendations.